mayahyah/-OOPs-Wrong-Answer-A-Quiz-Bee-Game-Simulator/README.md

         this.health += amount;
     }

-Applied by keeping the variables name and health private and exposing them only through public methods, which protects the internal data of the character and allows controlled access.
+In GamaCharacter.java, encapsulation is applied by keeping the variables name and health private and exposing them only through public methods, which protects the internal data of the character and allows controlled access.

 ### *Inheritance*